yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/properties.md

   }
 ```

-The code above stipulates that the attribute name of the score in **attribute inspector** will be shown as “Score (player)”,
+The code above stipulates that the attribute name of the score in **Inspector** will be shown as “Score (player)”,
 and when the cursor moves on to the parameter, it will show the corresponding Tooltip.

 Below are the general parameters.
 For detailed usage please refer to[attribute parameter](attributes.md).